Aymussa/Wellness-Warrior/README.md

 + Partner with mental health professionals and organizations to offer additional resources and support for users
 + Implement a community forum or support group feature to connect users with others who are also dealing with mental health conditions
 + Add more educational resources on mental health and wellbeing, such as podcasts, videos, blogs and articles.
++ Allow users to create an account so that they can login and access whenever required

 ### Author